WestDRI/wgpages/content/chapel202203/chapel-02-task-parallelism.md

 divide the grid into `rowthreads` * `colthreads` subgrids, and assign each subgrid to a thread using the `coforall` loop (we will have `rowthreads * colthreads` threads in total).

-Recall out code `exercise7.chpl` in which we broke the 1D array with 1e9 elements into `numthreads=12` blocks, and each thread was processing elements `start..finish`.
+Recall out code `gmax.chpl` in which we broke the 1D array with 1e9 elements into `numthreads=12` blocks, and each thread was processing elements `start..finish`.
 Now we'll do exactly the same in 2D.
 First, let's write a quick serial code `test.chpl` to test the indices: